AxelUlmestig/brainfuck/README.md

 article](https://en.wikipedia.org/wiki/Brainfuck) gives a pretty good summary of it.

-This repository contains a Brainfuck compiler written in Haskell which is a very large and confusing programming language.
+This repository contains a Brainfuck compiler written in a very large and confusing programming language called Haskell.

 ### Setup